SkepticMystic/breadcrumbs-docs/Implied Edge Builders/Implied Relation Rounds.md

-Not only can you enable/disable each kind of implied relation, you can change how many _rounds_ to go through to detect them.
-This is useful to add implied relations _based on other implied relations_.
+By default, each of your [[Transitive Implied Relations]] runs once, meaning they only consider the [[Explicit Edge Builders|explicit]] edges in the graph when deciding if the rule matches.
+But in some cases, you may want the implied rule to consider _other implied edges_, that's where **rounds** come in:

-- Setting rounds to `0` disables that kind.
+- Setting rounds to `0` disables the rule.
-- Setting it to `1` will add that kind of implied relation, only considering _explicit_ edges.
+- Setting it to `1` will run the rule once, only considering _explicit_ edges.
-- Setting it to `2` will add that kind of implied relation again, considering _explicit_ edges and _previously added_ implied edges.
-And so on...
+- Setting it to `2` will run the rule again, considering _explicit_ edges and _previously added_ implied edges.

+> [!TIP]
+> You can think of increasing the rounds as making all _previous_ implied relations **explicit**.

 ## Example